Detailed guides to painful problems, treatments & moresitemap

 Psychosomatic pain versus pain-without-nociception

 Some readers will notice that question of the existence of psychosomatic pain is just another version of the debate about whether we can have “pain without nociception” — a staple of dorky shop talk on social media for the last few years.
+And argument.
+The claim that pain can exist without any signal about potential tissue threats is controversial at the very least.5

 The concepts do overlap greatly, but there is one key difference: “psychosomatic” strongly implies mental illness, a pattern of lasting and consequential symptoms.
 Examples of pain-without-nociception are often more like “brain farts” — little isolated glitches in perception, more like being fooled by an optical illusion than a “hallucination” of pain.